 Evergreens and conifers are not as popular as they once were, but they do provide colour interest at this gloomy time of year - and they also give welcome shelter and warmth for a host of wild birds.

-We are celebrating 2017 as the Year of the Bean - will you join us?
 Of course, it's too early to sow runner, French and climbing beans at the moment, but do consider ordering your seed now ready for sowing from April onwards.
 We have some splendid new varieties which we strongly recommend.
-New and exclusive is our Guinness Record, which we believe will prove to be well-named.
-Whether you grow for the kitchen, as most of us do, or like to enter a few pods in the local horticultural show, this really is worth trying.
+Guinness Record, is really worth trying.
+Whether you grow for the kitchen, as most of us do, or like to enter a few pods in the local horticultural show, this really is great!
 It produces heavy crops of long, smooth, delicious pods, which can reach 50cm (20in) long with good growing.
 It's red flowered and has resistance to all bean viruses.

 If your soil is reasonably light and weather conditions are favourable, you may feel like making a sowing of parsnip or carrot seed later in the month.
 Remember no seed will germinate in cold, wet soil, but if you can provide some cloche cover for a week or two before sowing, the soil temperature will rise and it will dry out enough to make a sowing worthwhile.
 Replacing the cloches after sowing will be of real benefit too, but if you are unsure or cannot offer such protection, it is usually better to wait until March before making your first outdoor sowings of the new year.